Resident Doctors get the following stat holidays:

 There shall be no additional payment or time off for Residents who have worked on any statutory holiday between December 20 and January 5, provided they have received their six (6) day block as described above.
 The parties recognize that this provision represents a special situation and that regular work week and weekend is to be maintained in the duty schedule prior to and/or after the six (6) day block.
 Residents and Program Directors will mutually determine the necessary adjustments to duty schedules to implement this clause in a manner consistent with Article 9.

 On-Call Duty on the Middle Day of a Long Weekend

 Where a Resident is scheduled for the middle day(s) of a long weekend, this person is entitled to a paid day(s) off.
 The paid day off must be arranged with the Program Director (or the Administrative Resident where this authority is delegated by the Program Director).

 The on-call period on the middle day is defined as 0800 to 0800.
 Any Resident who works a minimum of eight (8) hours (in-house or out-of-house) on the middle day is entitled to a day off.
 When the middle day overlaps the statutory holiday from 2400 hours to 0800 hours, the Resident is entitled to claim the greater of the two (2) benefits.
 The Resident shall be entitled to claim only one (1) benefit in a twenty-four (24) hour period.

-Paid days off must be taken before the expiry of the current appointment.
-No additional payment of remuneration will be issued with respect to this paid day off under any circumstances.
+Paid or accrued days off must be taken before the end of the academic year in which they were accrued or be paid out.
 Christmas Day and New Year’s Day will not be considered in granting any paid day off.